CDCgov/dibbs-text-to-code/data_curation/README.md

 - [System](../data/snoinc_extracts/loinc_system_abbrv_syn_20250926.json): The specimen source or origin of the measurement (e.g., serum, plasma, blood).
 - [Scale](../data/snoinc_extracts/loinc_scale_abbrv_syn_20250926.json): How the result is reported (e.g., quantitative for numbers, ordinal for ranked categories, narrative for text).
 - [Method](../data/snoinc_extracts/loinc_method_abbrv_syn_20250926.json): The technique or procedure used to perform the measurement.
 This part is the only one that is not mandatory for every LOINC term.

-These data files are organizing all the possible abbreviations and synonyms for a particular LOINC Part into a single JSON/Dictionary file.

 - **Data Structure:**
 ```{